biopython/biopython.github.io/wiki/Gene_predictions_to_protein_sequences.md

 Contributed by Brad Chapman

-Note: This requires the propose Biopython [GFF module](http://github.com/chapmanb/bcbb/tree/master/gff/), which has not yet been integrated in Biopython.
+Note: This requires the proposed Biopython [GFF module](http://github.com/chapmanb/bcbb/tree/master/gff/), which has not yet been integrated in Biopython.
 You will need to install it first to run the examples